Gunn Diode: Working Principle & Applications

 This is because, at higher voltages the electrons in the lower valley of the conduction band move into its higher valley where their mobility decreases due to an increase in their effective mass.
 The reduction in mobility decreases the conductivity which leads to a decrease in the current flowing through the diode.

-As a result the diode is said to exhibit negative resistance region (region spanning from Peak point to Valley Point) in the V-I characteristic curve.
-This effect is called transferred electron effect and thus the Gunn diodes are also called Transferred Electron Devices.
+As a result, the diode exhibits a negative resistance region in the V-I characteristic curve, spanning from the Peak point to the Valley Point.
+This effect is known as the transferred electron effect, and Gunn diodes are also called Transferred Electron Devices.

 Further it is to be noted that the transferred electron effect is also called Gunn effect and is named after John Battiscombe Gunn (J. B. Gunn) after his discovery in 1963 which showed that one could generate microwaves by applying a steady voltage across a chip of n-type GaAs semiconductor.
 However it is important to note that the material used to manufacture Gunn diodes should necessarily be of n-type as the transferred electron effect holds good only for electrons and not for holes.

-The next current pulse can be generated only when the pulse previously generated reaches the far-end of the active region, increasing the potential gradient once again.
-This indicates that the time taken by the current pulse to traverse across the active region decides the rate at which the current pulses are generated and thus fixes the operational frequency of the Gunn diode.
-Thus in order to vary the oscillation frequency, one has to vary the thickness of the central active region.
+A new current pulse can only be generated when the previous pulse reaches the far end of the active region, increasing the potential gradient again.
+The time it takes for the current pulse to travel across the active region determines the pulse generation rate and the operational frequency of the Gunn diode.
+To vary the oscillation frequency, the thickness of the central active region must be adjusted.

 Further it is to be noted that the nature of negative resistance exhibited by the Gunn diode enables it to work as both an amplifier and an oscillator, the latter of which is known as a Gunn diode oscillator or Gunn oscaillator.